JannekHas/ServerResourcePackLoader/README.md

 # ServerResourcePackLoader
-With the SRPL plugin, you can easily load plugins for all players on your Minecraft server and manag
+With the SRPL plugin, you can easily load plugins for all players on your Minecraft server and manage them efficiently.